davestearns/eventlogs/README.md

 use eventlogs::caches::fake::FakeAggregationCache;

 /// Events are typically defined as members of an enum.
-/// properties for events can be defined as fields on
+/// Properties for events can be defined as fields on
 /// the enum variant.
 #[derive(Debug, Clone)]
 pub enum TestEvent {